A Review on Quantum Circuit Optimization using ZX-Calculus: ZX-Calculus

 All rules remain valid under color inversion.
 We give an example of the successive application of some rewriting rules on a simple ZX-diagram in Figure~\ref{fig:running-example}.

-\paragraph*{\textit{Spider fusion (f)}} Connected spiders of the same color fuse through modulo-$2\pi$ addition of their phases.
+\paragraph*{\emph{Spider fusion (f)}} Connected spiders of the same color fuse through modulo-$2\pi$ addition of their phases.
 The reverse unfusing operation is always possible, because connecting additional spiders with a phase of $\alpha=0$ will not change the modulo-$2\pi$ addition.
 As a consequence, infinite spiders can be unfused.
 Figure~\ref{fig:running-example} highlights the fusion of two green non-phase-carrying spiders with their neighboring phase-carrying spiders.

-\paragraph*{\textit{Local complementation (lc)}} The local complementation rule~\cite{kotzigEulerianLinesFinite1968} originates from graph theory.
-For all directly connected spiders of a target spider, local complementation connects previously unconnected spiders and disconnects previously connected spiders.
-Pivoting describes a series of local complementations.

-\paragraph*{\textit{Color change (h)}} Adding Hadamard generators to each input and output inverts the color of a spider.
+\paragraph*{\emph{Color change (h)}} Adding Hadamard generators to each input and output inverts the color of a spider.
 In Figure~\ref{fig:running-example}, all red spiders turn green with the addition of Hadamard generators.

-\paragraph*{\textit{Identity removal (i1, i2)}} Non-phase-carrying spiders that are directly connected to other spiders function as wires and leave the linear map of qubits unchanged.
-The identity matrix $\underset{2^{m}\times 2^{n}}{\identity}$ represents the linear map of such spiders.
-A single wire replaces a phaseless spider with $n=1$ and $m=1$.
-Similarly, two directly connected Hadamard generators cancel each other out and act as a wire.
-Furthermore, identity rules are used to convert a ZX-diagram to be graph-like~( Definition~\ref{def:graph-like}) by ensuring that spiders always connect with each other through Hadamard generators and by adding potentially missing spiders at the input and output.
+\paragraph*{\emph{Identity removal (i1, i2)}} Phase-less spiders with a single input and output wire ($n=m=1$) implement the identity linear map.
+Therefore, they act like wires and the phase-less spider can be removed.
+Similarly, two directly connected Hadamard generators cancel each other out and act like a wire.

-\paragraph*{\textit{Hopf (ho)}} The Hopf rule originates from the \textit{copy} and \textit{xor} algebras that form a Hopf algebra.
-If multiple wires connect two opposite colored spiders, the additional wires can be removed pair by pair.

-\paragraph*{\textit{Bialgebra (b)}} Similarly to the Hopf rule, the bialgebra rule originates from the commutation relation between the \textit{copy} and \textit{xor} algebra.
+\paragraph*{\emph{Bialgebra (b)}} The bialgebra rule originates from the commutation relation between the \emph{COPY} and \emph{XOR} algebra.
 This rule permits connected spiders of opposite colors to move through each other at the cost of potentially adding spiders.

-\paragraph*{\textit{Copy ($\pi$, c)}} $\pi$ copying moves an input spider that carries the phase $\alpha=\pi$ through an opposite colored spider to all connected wires while multiplying the phase by $-1$.
-If the input spider does not have any input wire ($n=0$) and the phase is a multiple of $\pi$, the opposite colored spider vanishes.
-This second rule is referred to as the state copying rule, because it copies the computational basis through an opposite-colored spider.
+\paragraph*{\emph{Copy ($\pi$)}} $\pi$ copying moves an input spider that carries the phase $\alpha=\pi$ through an opposite colored spider to all connected wires while multiplying the phase by $-1$.